 Invite your friends round, serve this up for only your favourite people!
 It’s a yummmm moment!!

 The first thing to prepare in advance is the vegan sauce to accompany it.
 Absolutely essential – for giving the icing on the cake so to speak.
-You could make a different sauce if you prefer, but this one’s my favourite.
+You could make a vegan mayonnaise if you prefer, but this one’s my favourite.

 Next, collect together the biggest amount of variety you can find to create different textures and crunches.
 Here’s what I did . . .